 Appraisal of completed work: The quality and quantity of completed work is monitored by staff and progress and difficulties identified.

-Testing: Written or oral tests are used by staff where appropriate, to monitor individual progress or degree of recall.
+Assessments: Written or oral tests are used by staff where appropriate, to monitor individual progress or degree of recall.

 Self and peer assessment: Pupils are encouraged to reflect on their own work and compare their performance against agreed criteria.
 It is also helpful to have pupils consider each others’ work against these same criteria to be able to comment in a constructive manner.